The Riemannian Bianchi identities of metric connections with skew torsion and generalized Ricci solitons: Metric connection with skew-symmetric torsion and its curvature

 We continue with the following result which generalizes [Proposition~2.1]\cite{AF}, [Theorems~3.1,3.2]\cite{FTar} and proves the first part of Theorem~\ref{th1}. \begin{thrm} The curvature of a metric connection with skew-symmetric torsion $T$ satisfies the Riemannian first Bianchi identity if and only if the identities \eqref{bsk} hold.

 In this case the 3-form $T$ is parallel with respect to the metric connection $\nabla^{1/3}$ with torsion equal to $\frac13 T, \nabla^{1/3}T=0$.
-In particular, the norm of the 3-form $T$ is constant, $||T||^2=const$. \end{thrm} \begin{proof} Substitute \eqref{bsk} into the right-hand side of \eqref{1bi} to get that the Riemannian first Bianchi identity \eqref{RB} holds.
+In particular, the norm of the 3-form $T$ is constant, $||T||^2=const$. \end{thrm} \begin{proof} Let \eqref{bsk} hold.
+Then the covariant derivative $\nabla T$ is a four form.
+Substitute \eqref{bsk} into the right-hand side of \eqref{1bi} to get that the Riemannian first Bianchi identity \eqref{RB} holds.